Toolbar

 Undo/Redo

-In Stylo, all performed actions are stored in a cache.
+In Stylo, all actions performed are stored in a cache.
 The maximum number of stored actions depends on the actions taken.
 Thus, any actions can be undone and redone.
-Typically, more than twenty-five actions are possible.
+Generally, more than twenty-five actions are possible.

 5